 Learning to read is different for every child.
 Some kids start to learn to read in daycare or preschool.
 Others start gaining the skills in kindergarten or first grade.
 Read on to learn more.

 At what age do kids learn to read?

 In preschool, kids typically start to recognize about half the letters of the alphabet.
-They also start to notice words that rhyme.
+They also start to

 In kindergarten, kids often start matching letters to sounds.
 They also start to recognize some words by sight without having to sound them out.

 By second grade, most kids can sound out and recognize words and can read and understand sentences.
 Most people consider this as having learned to read.

 Keep in mind that every child is different.
 Not all kids develop reading skills at the same rate.
 Taking longer doesn’t mean they’re not on track to become good readers.